izzypt/Inception/README.md

   - Is portable (and can be run on any OS).
   - Is isolated from other containers and runs its own software, binaries, configurations, etc.

+# Benefit of Docker over VM

+Because Docker containers share many of their resources with the host system, they require fewer things to be installed in order to run.

+Compared to a virtual machine, a container typically takes up less space and consumes less RAM and CPU time

 # What is an image?